carpentries-incubator/jekyll-pages-novice/_episodes/arrays.md

 Using what we already know about Markdown, we _could_ write these lists by ourselves.
-But this would be time-consuming and ineffecient: we would have to manually adjust these listings every time we write a new post/start a new project/welcome a new team member to the group.
+But this would be time-consuming and inefficient: we would have to manually adjust these listings every time we write a new post/start a new project/welcome a new team member to the group.
 Instead, we will learn about two more features of Jekyll,